MicrosoftDocs/powerapps-docs/powerapps-docs/maker/canvas-apps/working-with-formulas-in-depth.md

 ---
 title: Understand behavior formulas in a canvas app | Microsoft Docs
-description: Reference information for working with behavior formulas, which change the state of a canvas app in PowerApps
+description: Reference information about working with behavior formulas, which change the state of a canvas app in PowerApps
 author: gregli-msft
 manager: kvivek